Dead People Server

 Roger "Syd" Barrett (singer/songwriter) -- Dead.
 Complications of diabetes/cancer?.
 Died July 7, 2006.
 Born January 6, 1946.
 A founder of Pink Floyd, one of the creators of The Piper at the Gates of Dawn.
 Home Page IMDb FindAGrave

 Barbara Barrie (actress/writer) -- Alive.
 Born May 23, 1931.
-Suddenly Susan's grandmother, Barney Miller's wife, recovered from colon cancer, wrote Second Act.
-IMDb
+Suddenly Susan's grandmother, Barney Miller's wife, recovered from colon cancer, wrote Second Act, sister-in-law of Sheldon Harnick.
+IBDB IMDb

 Bebe Barron (composer) -- Dead.
 Died April 20, 2008.
 Born June 16, 1926.
 Experimental muscian who wrote the electronic music for Forbidden Planet; collaborated with Louis even after they divorced.
 Home Page IBDB IMDb Obituary